Dark stained original interior wood door

 - Chlorine (Cl): 3,453 +/- 490 ppm

 As with everything I write about, I try to find simple inexpensive solutions for families (including for my own family).
-Our solution to addressing the concern for Lead and Arsenic contaminated wood work has been to either replace (or remove) the offending components – OR to at least block them with furniture, to lessen their use, and lessen the deterioration from movement and contact with (or impact from) kids.
+Our solution to addressing the concern for Lead and Arsenic contaminated woodwork has been to replace or remove the offending components — OR at the least, to block them with furniture, lessening their use, and lessening the deterioration from movement, contact with, and impact from kids.

-For us this has meant removing several of the doors in our home (without replacing them) and also replacing several of our doors with brand new unfinished / unpainted solid wood doors.
-Any new replacement doors have been installed with sufficient clearances that there is no friction against the surrounding original frame (if we left the original door frame in place, as in the example pictured below) OR we have installed a new pre-hung door (i.e. complete with a new frame).
-In other cases we have just removed doors entirely and disposed of them in our household trash [like the one on the room I am using as my home office!].
-These are not final measures – as the remaining trim in the home can still create dust – but they were measures undertaken to lessen the impact while continuing to live in the home.
-Our goal is to replace all of the original trim and doors in our home – in stages, as funding permits.
-You can see an example below of one of our replaced doors (with original trim.)
+For us, this has meant removing several of the doors in our home (without replacing them) and also replacing several of our doors with brand-new unfinished/unpainted solid wood doors.
+Any new replacement doors have been installed with sufficient clearances ensuring there is no friction against the surrounding original frame (if we left the original door frame in place, as in the example pictured below).
+Otherwise, we install a new pre-hung door (i.e. complete with a new frame).
+In other cases, we have just removed doors entirely and disposed of them in our household trash, like the one in the room I am using as my home office!
+These are not final measures — as the remaining trim in the home can still create dust — but they were measures undertaken to lessen the impact while continuing to live in the home.
+Our goal is to replace all of the original trim and doors in our home in stages, as funding permits.
+You can see an example below of one of our replaced doors (with original trim).

 Continue reading below the image: